telerik/winforms-docs/richtexteditor/getting-started/formatting-api.md

 ## Changing the text formatting

-The __RadRichTextEditor__ exposes methods that change the style of the selected text or the paragraph.
+__RadRichTextEditor__ exposes methods that change the style of the selected text or the paragraph.
 When a method is called, the respective style is applied to the selected text.
 If there is no selection available, the style is applied to the word in which the caret is located.

 Here is an example of a toggle button that upon checking should make the selection or the current word bold.
-In the handler of the __Click__ event of the __RadToggleButton__, the __ToggleBold()__ method of __RadRichTextEditor__ is called.
+In the handler of the __Click__ event of __RadToggleButton__, the __ToggleBold()__ method of __RadRichTextEditor__ is called.

 {{source=..\SamplesCS\RichTextEditor\GettingStarted\FormatingAPI.cs region=bold}}
 {{source=..\SamplesVB\RichTextEditor\GettingStarted\FormatingAPI.vb region=bold}}